hasanmoudud/geocompr/main.md

 QGIS    2002            >1000           hybrid
 SAGA    2004            >600            hybrid

-__Note:__
-^a^ Comparing downloads of different providers is rather difficult (see http://spatialgalaxy.net/2011/12/19/qgis-users-around-the-world), and here also useless since every Windows QGIS download automatically also downloads SAGA and GRASS.

 ## (R)QGIS

 QGIS is one of the most popular open-source GIS [Table \@ref(tab:gis-comp); @graser_processing_2015].